karimsab/Video-games-sales/README.md

 ![corr](https://user-images.githubusercontent.com/62601686/230630202-f7d913b1-6aef-4109-98ef-65b0a3c98756.png)

-> This is a heatmap of the correlation of numerical variables.
+> This is a heatmap of the correlation of numerical variables where one can see the correlation between variables.